Key Takeaways

 10 simple yet powerful signs you excel at your job

-Whether you are a seasoned pro or just started in the workforce, these 10 signs can help you.
+Whether you are a seasoned pro or have just started in the workforce, these 10 signs can help you.

 They can help you gauge your performance.
 They offer valuable insights into your professional standing in the workplace.